robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 == Description ==

-WooCommerce Jetpack is a WordPress plugin that supercharges your site with awesome powerful features.
-Features are absolutely required for anyone using excellent WordPress WooCommerce platform.
+Booster for WooCommerce is a WordPress plugin that supercharges your site with awesome powerful features.
+Features are absolutely required for anyone using excellent WooCommerce platform.

 = Features =